Check out a free preview of the full Web App Performance course

 [00:03:32]

-For example, typically when you see that your content goes to white, it's time to first bite.
+For example, typically when you see that your content goes to white, it's Time to first byte.
 How do you know that?
 For example, you're on a website, google.com, okay?
 And then you click, you search for the best library for web developers and frontendmasters appears, and you click on the link.

 [00:03:55]

-When you click on the link If it doesn't go to white immediately, at least not now, it was in the 90s, your see at Google, okay.
+When you click on the link If it doesn't go to white immediately, at least not now, it was in the 90s, your are still at Google, okay.
 For a couple of milliseconds or seconds and after a while, you see white.
-When you see white is when time to first byte has fire.
+When you see white is when time to first byte has fired.

 [00:04:15]

-So is it depends on the browser actually, but simply fine.
+So is it depends on the browser actually, but simplifying.
 Let's say that that's the moment.
 Then you see in this case a background.
-That's that great background that's first paint.
+That's that gray background that's First paint.
 So the browser paint something.
 Is it useful?
 No, so it's just a gradient, okay?
 So it's not useful for our brain, remember, we're doing this for the user and our brain says, yeah, something is there, but it's like I don't feel the content is ready.

 [00:04:51]